cdfmlr/pyflowchart/README.md

 $ pyflowchart example.py -o flowchart.svg
 ```

-Depends node.js and flowchart.js.
+Depends on `node.js` and `flowchart.js`.

 - [ ] PyFlowchart GUI

 Well, I guess a **GUI** for PyFlowchart may be remarkable.
-Pasting your code into it, the flowchart DSL will be generated just in time, and flowchart will be shown aside.
+Pasting your code into it, the flowchart DSL will be generated just in time, and the flowchart will be shown aside.

 - [ ] ~~The Chinese README your buddies waiting for!~~ 希望有大佬帮助贡献个中文 README 呀。